Assembling Terrania Cycle Glossary

 Komuay: the Powers.

-Lamplight: a post-patriarchal and post-literal religion of imagination, reenchantment, care, service, and play dreamed up by Mariam Najjar and founded by her, Susan Appelbaum, and Joan Adesina.
+Lamplight: am informal, post-patriarchal, and post-literal religion of imagination, reenchantment, care, service, and play dreamed up by Mariam Najjar and founded by her, Susan Appelbaum, and Joan Adesina.

 Lampwrights: creatives who elaborate our playcred stories, rituals, and guiding fictions of Lamplight.